jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 coded command and control server: 5\.1 8 8\.8 7\[.]5 8 .
 Additionally, object metadata within
 the LNK files themselves show identical records for the creating system, tying all samples back to a single entity.
-Focusing on the C2 node, references to that IP address in various repositories reveal a variety of LNK objects communicating with it from September 120, 2023\.
+Focusing on the C2 node, references to that IP address in various repositories reveal a variety of LNK objects communicating with it from September 1–20, 2023\.
 Overall, such activity demonstrates continued adaptability by adversaries to avoid known detection and alerting mechanisms, such as email monitoring for phishing activity, while migrating toward areas with little or no monitoring, such as chat applications.
-Along with the above, adversaries will utilize these mechanismssuch as LNK files masquerading as documentsto launch what are ultimately sequences of legitimate system commands to retrieve and install malicious payloads.
+Along with the above, adversaries will utilize these mechanisms—such as LNK files masquerading as documents—to launch what are ultimately sequences of legitimate system commands to retrieve and install malicious payloads.
 20